 The Longitudinal Health Study of Gulf War Era Veterans examines the health status over time of 1990-1991 deployed Gulf War Veterans and Veterans not deployed to the Gulf.
 Researchers conducted an initial survey in 1995 and a second survey in 2005.

-Latest update: Researchers contacted participants for a third survey in fall 2012 for the Follow-up Study of a National Cohort of Gulf War and Gulf Era Veterans.
+Latest update: Researchers contacted Veterans for a third survey for the Follow-up Study of a National Cohort of Gulf War and Gulf Era Veterans.

 Researchers want to know: